mkjelland/spring-boot-postgres-on-k8s-sample/README.md

 ## Prerequisites

-- Kubernetes cluster with kubectl installer and configured to use your cluster.
-The Kubernetes cluster must be able to create persistent volumes and external load balancers.
+- Kubernetes cluster with kubectl installed and configured to use your cluster
-- docker cli installed, and signed into your Docker Hub account
+- docker cli installed, you must be signed into your Docker Hub account

 ## Deploy Spring Boot app and Postgres on Kubernetes